-- Care should be taken in interpreting results for small sub-groups. - No adjustments are made for structural changes in the characteristics of the population between the data year (2015) and the simulation years. - Non-takeup of benefits is not modelled.
+- Care should be taken in interpreting results for small sub-groups. - No adjustments are made for structural changes in the characteristics of the population between the data year (2016) and the simulation years. - Non-takeup of benefits is not modelled.
 This has the effect of (a) inflating the simulated incomes of households who do not take up these benefits in reality and, possibly, reducing the number of people in very poor households, (b) inflating the cost of benefits and the cost of making them more generous, (c) diminishing the relative impact of benefits that do not have problems of non-takeup.
-In particular, means-tested benefits such as housing benefits and social assistance are likely to be affected by non-takeup, for example when the entitlements would be small. - The quality of the rent variable used to simulate entitlement to housing benefit is subject to doubt. - In a number of cases, benefit disaggregation is only possible using fairly arbitrary choices, in particular where social assistance is concerned. - Child care allowance is not modelled. - A number of potential income tax deductions is not taken into account.
-Potential deductions include specific health care costs, study costs and gifts to charities. - Uprating factors for 2017 and 2018 are still provisional. - No account has been taken of the increase of the state pension age starting in 2013.
+In particular, means-tested benefits such as housing benefits and social assistance are likely to be affected by non-takeup, for example when the entitlements would be small. - The quality of the rent variable used to simulate entitlement to housing benefit is subject to doubt. - In a number of cases, benefit disaggregation is only possible using fairly arbitrary choices, in particular where social assistance is concerned. - Child care allowance is not modelled.

+- A number of potential income tax deductions is not taken into account.
+Potential deductions include specific health care costs, study costs and gifts to charities. - Uprating factors for 2018 and 2019 are still provisional. - No account has been taken of the increase of the state pension age starting in 2013. - Pregnancy and childbirth allowance are simulated but switched off for policy years 2015-2019.
+EUROMOD simulations largely overestimate the number of recipients and the total annual amount compared to the external statistics.